oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

     ```
     <copy>pip install --user pandas</copy>
     ```
 7. Run the following command to bulk-label the records in your Data Labeling dataset.
-This process is expected to complete after about 17 minutes.
+This process is expected to complete after about **17 minutes**.
     ```
     <copy>python bulk_labeling_script.py</copy>
     ```